 The Company generally grants stock options to directors, eligible employees and officers as a part of its equity incentive plan.
 Restrictions and vesting periods for the stock option grants are set forth in the award agreements.
 A stock option grant represents an option to purchase a defined number of shares of the Company's common stock to be released from restrictions upon completion of the vesting period.
 The awards typically vest in equal increments over one to three years.
-Stock option activity during 2021 and 2020 is summarized as follows (all share and dollar amounts have been adjusted to reflect the 1-for-4 reverse split that occurred in December 2020):
+Stock option activity during 2022 and 2021 is summarized as follows: